 Suddenly the Flames were playing at venues across America, touring with Wilson to promote their new album, See The Light.
 Two of their singles charted in the Top 10, with See The Light making Billboard’s Top 100, considered to be the ‘bible’ of the music industry.
 The band recorded a second album, but just as things were getting going, the Beach Boys went to war with each other, putting a halt to the band’s progress.
 Worn out by Hollywood and with the Flames disbanding, Fataar decided to return to South Africa:

-But it was back home in 1979 that Fataar met Marianne Knudsen, the love of his life who would become the mother of his children, much to the consternation of the authorities trying to implement the ridiculous laws of the apartheid government.
-Segregation meant that people couldn’t mix in clubs, so to get around this issue people would throw house parties, which is where Fataar, 36 at the time, met the young 19 year old Marianne.
+But it was back home in 1979 that Fataar met Marianne Knudsen, the love of his life who would become the mother of his children, much to the consternation of the aprtheid authorities.
+Segregation meant that people couldn’t mix in clubs, so to get around this issue people would throw house parties, which is where Fataar, 36 at the time, met the 19-year-old Marianne.
 The couple soon moved in together, in defiance of the government, with the result that their home was subjected to constant raids by the police.
 Fataar was charged under the Immorality Act*, prompting his friend, Nanda Soobbe, to draw a cartoon mocking the ridiculousness of the law:

 I did the cartoon in our darkest days, when Steve was charged under the Immorality Act.
 I used the words from the Flames famous number one hit, For Your Precious Love.
 “He could climb the highest mountains and swim the deepest sea”.
 The Immorality Act was represented by the highest mountain, and the deepest ocean was represented by segregation, indignation and humiliation.
 Steve had a clipping of this cartoon in a plastic envelope for 30 years.
 We felt so proud of the Flames.
 Their talent showed the world that people of colour were not inferior.”
 Nanda Soobbe, cartoonist and long-time friend of Steve Fataar